thjashin/thjashin.github.io/index.md

 I am a research scientist at Google DeepMind.
 I work on machine learning, with an emphasis on:

 * Generative modeling: using probabilistic methods to capture the structure and uncertainty inherent in data
-* Algorithmic modeling: building models that has long-term memory, efficiently encode dependencies, and extract meaningful representations
+* Algorithmic modeling: building models that have long-term memory, efficiently encode dependencies, and extract meaningful representations

 I am particularly interested in tackling challenging inferential questions at the intersection of these two areas.
 These encompass topics such as variational inference, sampling, gradient estimation, and score-based modeling.